jamonette/slowbooks/README.md

 #### _importing transaction data_

 Transactions from banks and the like need to be be translated into double-entry form and debit|credit two (or more) corresponding accounts in the book's CoA.

-Imports are done with a combination of pluggable _transaction matchers_, plus manual editing of any remaining unmatched source transactions.

-SB includes a configurable regex-based matcher to match TX descriptions, but can also load user provided matcher plugins.
+These imports are accomplished using pluggable _transaction parsers_.
+SB includes several configurable parsers that can handle most input formats, but if necessary users can provide more complex parsers at runtime.

 ###### _workflow_
 1. Go get some CSV's.
 Create a new `git` repo (separate from `SB`) and commit the TX files to `/source`
-2. Write a matcher config.
-See `/example`.
+2. Write a parser config. <strike>See `/example`.</strike> [TODO: add example dir].
 Commit that to `git` too.
-3. Add a line like `matcher:regex_matcher:my_checking_acct_v0` to the first row of your CSV's.
+3. Add a line like `parser:basic_matcher_parser:my_checking_acct_v0` to the first row of your CSV's.
 Don't change anything else.
 4. `slowbooks import`
 5. Review the results in `/pending`.
 Edit any transactions that weren't auto-matched.
 6. Run `slowbooks post` to commit the changes to the master journal.

 ###### _reimporting files_

 From an accounting standpoint, you shouldn't do this.
 Changes should be made with correcting entries.

-From a usability standpoint.. nobody's got time for that when it take 5 runs to get your matcher config dialed in.
+From a usability standpoint.. nobody's got time for that when it take 5 runs to get your parser config dialed in.

 1. `slowbooks reimport [files]`

-   This reimports `[files]` using your (presumably updated) matcher config.
+   This reimports `[files]` using your (presumably updated) parser config.
    You are now starting from scratch and just lost any of your tedious manual edits.

 2. `slowbooks gen-mergefiles`

    ... but you can restore them from your previous posts to the journal, in the form of a _mergefile_ which is dumped to `/pending`

     Review `pending` to make sure everything looks okay, and edit as needed.

 3. `slowbooks merge-edits`

     Combine the manual edits from the previous import of `[file]` with the latest auto-matches.

 4. `slowbooks post`